• Facebook

 Honey Mustard Sauce:

-• ½ cup honey or agave
+• ½ cup honey ( or agave)

 • ½ cup brown mustard

-• ¼ cup Greek yogurt (optional)
+• ¼ cup Greek yogurt (or sour cream, optional)

 Instructions